Scott Carney

 Scott Carney (born July 9, 1978) is an American investigative journalist, author and anthropologist.
-He is the author of five books: The Red Market, The Enlightenment Trap, What Doesn't Kill Us, The Wedge, and The Vortex.
+He is the author of six books: The Red Market, The Enlightenment Trap, What Doesn't Kill Us, The Wedge, The Vortex and Dream.
 Carney contributes stories on a variety of medical, technological and ethical issues to Wired, Mother Jones, Playboy, Foreign Policy, Men's Journal, and National Public Radio.
+He began posting his investigations on YouTube starting in 2022.